Last Updated on November 22, 2023

 Acting along with the subscapularis, pectoralis and latissimus dorsi, the anterior fibers also act to internally rotate the arm.

 The lateral fibers are abductors.
 These are also responsible for transverse or horizontal abduction.
-Here is example of horizontal abduction.

 The posterior fibers along with the latissimus dorsi to extend the shoulder.